omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 In December 2021, I purchased a [Lumina webcam](https://getlumina.com).
 It has a great form factor, and I love that it's USB-C. It also attaches nicely to the monitor.
 The dream is that it would offer the same quality as a DSLR -- then you wouldn't need the expensive DSLR, the mount, the capture device.
 And it would just plug in to your computer.
 The Lumina even features a nice little privacy cap.

 The Lumina is a very fine device, but it's not for me.
 It doesn't have the same detail and quality of the DSLR.
+Note this part of the review was done before I purchased a higher speed lens, which lets in more light.
+So the photos are darker for the DSLR images.

 I set it up in the evening.
 Sometimes I start work in when it's still dark out, so this is a realistic situation for me.
 Here's the Lumina device:

 ![Lumina at night](lumina-night-w-light.png)

-Here's my DSLR:
+Here's my DSLR (note this is before I got a lens that lets in more light):

 ![Sony at night](sony-night-w-light.png)